-A Faculty member who is eligible for leave may waive his or her right to apply without losing his or her priority for such leave at a later date.
+A Faculty member who is eligible for leave may waive their right to apply without losing their priority for such leave at a later date.

 Members of the Faculty on sabbatical leave may accept part- time employment.
 The Faculty member must file a description of the nature and extent of the employment with the Vice President for Academic Affairs, who will make recommendations to the President.
 Mutual agreement is expected.
 If the decision of the President is adverse, the Faculty member may appeal to the Board of Trustees.